Nested Event Extraction upon Pivot Element Recogniton: The ACE2005-Nest Dataset

 \subsection{Nested Event Schema Discovery}

-Building upon the existing event annotations in the ACE2005 dataset, we discover the nested event schema as follows: First, trigger words that may cause nested structures are identified; Then, the inner events (i.e., PEs) are identified as well as their relevant arguments, such as agent and time.
-After that, we build up the connections between the trigger words and their respective arguments.
+Building upon the existing event annotations in the ACE2005 dataset, we discover the nested event schema as follows: First, triggers that may cause nested structures are identified; Then, the inner-nest events (i.e., PEs) are identified as well as their relevant arguments, such as agent and time.
+After that, we build up the connections between the triggers and their respective arguments.

-To categorize event types and determine the frame semantics descriptions, some established resources are referred to, including WordNet \cite{fellbaum2010wordnet}, FrameNet \cite{baker1998berkeley}, and FactBank \cite{sauri2009factbank}.
+To categorize event types and determine the frame semantics descriptions, some established resources are referred to, including WordNet~\cite{fellbaum2010wordnet}, FrameNet~\cite{baker1998berkeley}, and FactBank~\cite{sauri2009factbank}.
 These resources provide valuable insights into verb classification and frame semantics.
-With these knowledge, we systematically define various types of trigger words that have the potential to introduce nested structures.
-Based on our analysis, these trigger words can be classified into 7 categories and 14 sub-categories.
-The detailed categorization is presented in the Table~\ref{tab:schema}
+With this knowledge, we systematically define various types of triggers that have the potential to introduce nested structures.
+Based on our analysis, these triggers can be classified into 7 categories and 14 sub-categories, as shown in Table~\ref{tab:schema}.